 A “good score” on the LSAT is a score that will help you gain admission to your preferred law schools.
 The Law School Admission Council publishes the 25th/75th percentile and median LSAT scores for each law school, and many law schools also include this information on their websites.
 To determine a “good” score for a particular school, look at the school’s median LSAT score.
+The median score is calculated by putting in order the scores of all the students who were admitted, and selecting the middle value.
 While the median LSAT score is a “good” score for purposes of admission to that school, admission isn’t a sure thing just because you attain that score.
 Law schools will closely evaluate all other elements of your application before deciding whether to admit you.

 To determine a “great” score for a particular school, look at a school’s 75th percentile score.
 The 75th percentile score is considered a “great” score for that particular school because the score is equal to or better than 75% of that school’s admitted applicants.
 Note, however, that a score at or above the 75th percentile still doesn’t ensure that you will be admitted; it just increases the likelihood of admission.

 If your LSAT score is not quite at or above the median or 75th percentile scores for a law school you wish to attend, don’t panic.
 Many students are admitted with scores below the published median.
 To determine how far below, look at the school’s 25th percentile LSAT score.
 This number gives you a sense of the lower end of the range of scores that might be sufficient to help you get into that school.
 A full 25% of applicants were admitted with a score lower than the 25th percentile score, so if you don’t have a score equal to a law school’s median, don’t assume that you won’t get in.
 It may still be worth applying if you have an LSAT score relatively close to the 25th percentile score and if you have other strong factors in your application that might compensate for the lower LSAT score.